 The crux of the difference between a lessee and a tenant lies in the presence of a lease agreement.
 A lease agreement is a legal document that outlines the terms, rights, and obligations of both parties—the lessor (property owner) and the lessee.
 The agreement specifies the duration of the lease, rent payment details, and any additional clauses that govern the arrangement.

 From an accounting standpoint, the distinction between a lessee and a tenant might not carry as much weight.
 The financial responsibilities and considerations for both parties, especially in a business context, can be quite similar.
-The primary difference in treatment often depends on the presence or absence of a formal lease agreement.
+The various lease accounting standards have developed a series of tests to determine if any agreement is or contains a lease.
+This definition may be different than the legal definition of a lease agreement.

 In everyday conversations, “lessee” and “tenant” are often used interchangeably, and in many scenarios, this casual usage is perfectly acceptable.
 However, when it comes to legal and financial matters, understanding the precise terms can help prevent misunderstandings and ensure that the proper legal protections are in place.